raunaks13/GeoNet-PyTorch/README.md

 The official TensorFlow implementation can be found [here](https://github.com/yzcjtr/GeoNet).

-This repository contains the code corresponding to `train_rigid=True` in the original paper, i.e. for using rigid flow to train depth and pose.
+This repository contains the code corresponding to `train_rigid=True` in the original paper, i.e. for reconstructing rigid flow to train depth and pose.

 ## Requirements
 This codebase was tested using PyTorch 1.0.0, CUDA 9.0, and Ubuntu 18.04 LTS.